21 Feb The Rush for Gold

-The collapse of global markets and banks, most famously Lehman Brothers, and the freezing of cash holdings imposed by the Cypriot government in 2013, have lead to a decline in the public’s trust in the financial institutions and governments that were traditionally perceived as having a responsibility to avert such catastrophes.
+The collapse of global markets and banks, most famously Lehman Brothers, and the freezing of cash holdings imposed by the Cypriot government in 2013, have to lead to a decline in the public’s trust in the financial institutions and governments that were traditionally perceived as having a responsibility to avert such catastrophes.

-There are a number of factors that are driving people to adopt gold as a security measure in face of the failing trust we mentioned above:
+There are a number of factors that are driving people to adopt gold as a security measure in the face of the failing trust we mentioned above:

-- Traditionally gold performs well in unstable times, and therefore has a balancing effect on other components of a portfolio.
+- Traditionally gold performs well in unstable times and therefore has a balancing effect on other components of a portfolio.